multipath-tcp/mptcp.dev/pm.md

   for each known peer address, using this endpoint as the source IP address.
 It requires the `subflow` flag, and it is not compatible with the `signal` one.

+It is also possible to specify a `port` number with the `signal` endpoints: this will advertise an IP address and a port number, and accept new subflows on this additional address and port.
+This was also called the `ndiffports` technique.
+When used with the [`allow_join_initial_addr_port`](https://docs.kernel.org/networking/mptcp-sysctl.html) sysctl set to 0, this can be useful for servers deployed behind a load balancer.

 The IP address is an IPv4 or IPv6 address.
 The endpoints are netns-aware.

 #### Example